Hafez al-Assad: The Economy of Assad

-During the early 1980s, Syria's economy worsened; by mid-1984, the food crisis was severe, and the press was full of complaints.
+During the early 1980s, Syria's economy worsened.
+By mid 1984, the food crisis was severe, and the press was full of complaints.
 Assad's government sought a solution, arguing that food shortages could be avoided with careful economic planning.
 The food crisis continued through August, despite government measures.
-Syria lacked sugar, bread, flour, wood, iron, and construction equipment; this resulted in soaring prices, long queues and rampant black marketeering.
-Smuggling goods from Lebanon became common.
-Assad's government tried to combat the smuggling, encountering difficulties due to the involvement of his brother Rifaat in the corruption.
-In July 1984, the government formed an effective anti-smuggling squad to control the Lebanon–Syria borders.
+Syria lacked sugar, bread and the flour to bake it.
+Commodities including wood, iron, and construction equipment were scarce.
+The resulting inflation caused long queues and rampant black marketeering.
+Smuggling goods from Lebanon increased.
+Assad's government tried to combat the smuggling, stifled by the involvement of his brother Rifaat in the corruption.
+In July 1984, the government formed an anti-smuggling squad in attempt to control the Lebanon–Syria border.
 The Defense Detachment commanded by Rifaat al-Assad played a leading role in the smuggling, importing $400,000 worth of goods a day.
-The anti-smuggling squad seized $3.8 million in goods during its first week.
+The anti-smuggling squad seized $3.8million in goods during its first week.

-The Syrian economy grew five to seven percent during the early 1990s; exports increased, the balance of trade improved, inflation remained moderate (15–18 percent) and oil exports increased.
+The Syrian economy grew at five to seven percent per annum during the early 1990s.
+Exports increased, the balance of trade improved, inflation was moderate (15–18 percent), and oil exports increased.
 In May 1991 Assad's government liberalized the Syrian economy in so-called Al-Ta`addudiyya Al-Iqtisadiyya campaign, which stimulated domestic and foreign private investment.
-Most foreign investors were Arab states around the Persian Gulf since Western countries still had political and economic issues with the country.
-The Gulf states invested in infrastructure and development projects; because of the Ba'ath Party's socialist ideology, Assad's government did not privatize state-owned companies.
+Most foreign investors were Arab Persian Gulf states since Western countries still had political and economic reasons not to invest.
+The Gulf states invested in infrastructure and development projects.
+The Ba'ath Party's socialist ideology denied the Assad government privatization of state-owned companies.